bernardjason/aws-fargate/README.md

 Once EC2 created and ready log onto hose and do the below steps.

-I've assumed you are using a user with Admin access and not the root account.
-Below assumes user is called Administrator.
+I've assumed you are using an IAM user with Admin access and not the root account.
+Below assumes user is Administrator.

 Log onto the EC2 using console
 ![Alt text](screenshots/instance.png?raw=true"use console to logon to ec2")